Portcullis House: History and use

-The building is named after the chained portcullis used to symbolize the Houses of Parliament on letterheads and official documents.
+The building is named after the chained portcullis used to symbolise the Houses of Parliament on letterheads and official documents.
 Portcullis House accommodates about one third of members of parliament; other Members and Parliamentary departments have offices in the two Norman Shaw Buildings (formerly known as Scotland Yard), in 1 Parliament Street, and in the Palace of Westminster itself.

 The first floor of Portcullis House is open to members of the public to allow attendance at Committee sessions.
 Throughout the rest of the building, as with the rest of the Parliamentary Estate, members of the public must remain with a passholder.
 There is a Post Office branch within Portcullis House that is not open to the public.